Running an STS Client

 sts-client.shfile in Unix or

-The "connection refuse" error occurs in a situation where the STS client attempts to send the received SAML token to a service that is not running in this case.
+The `connection refused` error occurs when the STS client attempts to send the received SAML token to a service that is not running in this case.